 Warframe Railjack release date

-The Warframe Railjack release date is late 2018.
-This was not revealed during the live reveal at Tennocon 2018, so we asked creative director when the team plans to have a build of Railjack out.
+Unfortunately this one is a bit up in the air right now.
+Initially, Digital Extremes hoped the Warframe Railjack release date would late 2018.
+This was not revealed during the live reveal at Tennocon 2018, so we asked the creative director when the team plans to have a build of Railjack out.

 Warframe Railjack gameplay